amethyst/amethyst/book/src/concepts/system.md

 The following example shows how to keep track of which state we are currently in.
-This allows us to do a bit of conditional logic in our systems to determine what to do depending on which state is currently active.
-And manipulating the states by setting flags:
+This allows us to do a bit of conditional logic in our systems to determine what to do depending on which state is currently active, and manipulating the states by setting flags:

 ```rust,no_run,noplaypen
 # extern crate amethyst;